Camping World Set to Acquire H - GuruFocus.com

-Camping World Holdings, Inc. (NYSE: CWH) (“Camping World”), America’s Recreation Dealer, today announced that it is set to acquire Hitch RV.
-This acquisition includes three locations across Delaware, Pennsylvania, and New Jersey.
+Camping World Holdings, Inc. (NYSE: CWH) (“Camping World”), America’s Recreation Dealer, today announced that it is set to acquire Halterman’s RV in the greater Seattle market.
 It is anticipated to close in the third quarter of 2023.

-Marcus Lemonis, CEO and Chairman of Camping World commented, “Hitch RV has been proudly serving the Mid-Atlantic region for over 15 years, and we’re excited to have Tim Waters join our management team as we expand in the Northeast.
-This acquisition brings us into Delaware for the first time, marking the entrance into our 43rd state, while adding to our leading market share positions in both Pennsylvania and New Jersey.”
+Marcus Lemonis, CEO and Chairman of Camping World commented, “This acquisition gives us the ability to supercharge our long-standing Tacoma parts and accessories location with the addition of a excellent RV sales team and bolster our existing and future locations with the market dominant Keystone RV brand line up.”

 Individuals interested in applying for a position may visit http%3A%2F%2Fwww.campingworldjobs.com%2F.